cgiampalmo/twilio_android/README.md

 ##### Android 9.0+
 Long press the permanent notification and press the info `(i)` button to get into the App info screen.
 In that screen touch the 'Notification' entry.
 In the next screen remove the checkbox for the 'Foreground service' entry.

+#### I’m getting this annoying permanent notification
+Starting with Messenger 2.2.8 Messenger releases distributed over the Google Play Store will display a permanent notification if you are running it on Android 8 and above.
+This is a rule that it is essentially enforced by the Google Play Store (you won’t have the problem if you are getting your app from F-Droid).

+However you can disable the notification via settings of the operating system.
+(Not settings in Messenger.).
+For that you can long press the permanent notification and disable that particular type of notification by moving the slider to the left.
+This will make the notification disappear but create another notification (this time created by the operating system itself.) that will complain about Messenger (and other apps) using battery.
+Starting with Android 8.1 you can disable that notification again with the same method described above.

+The battery consumption and the entire behaviour of Messenger will remain the same (as good or as bad as it was before).
+Why is Google doing this to you?
+We have no idea.

+P.S.: For Android version up to and including 7.1 the foreground notification is still controlled over the expert settings within Messenger as it always has been.

 #### How do XEP-0357: Push Notifications work?
-You need to be running the Play Store version of Conversations and your server needs to support push notifications.¹ Because *Google Cloud Notifications (GCM)* are tied with an API key to a specific app your server can not initiate the push message directly.
-Instead your server will send the push notification to the Conversations App server (operated by us) which then acts as a proxy and initiates the push message for you.
+You need to be running the Play Store version of Messenger and your server needs to support push notifications.¹ Because *Google Cloud Notifications (GCM)* are tied with an API key to a specific app your server can not initiate the push message directly.
+Instead your server will send the push notification to the Messenger App server (operated by us) which then acts as a proxy and initiates the push message for you.
 The push message sent from our App server through GCM doesn’t contain any personal information.
-It is just an empty message which will wake up your device and tell Conversations to reconnect to your server.
+It is just an empty message which will wake up your device and tell Messenger to reconnect to your server.
 The information send from your server to our App server depends on the configuration of your server but can be limited to your account name.
-(In any case the Conversations App server won't redirect any information through GCM even if your server sends this information.)
+(In any case the Messenger App server won't redirect any information through GCM even if your server sends this information.)

 In summary Google will never get hold of any personal information besides that *something* happened.
 (Which doesn’t even have to be a message but can be some automated event as well.)
 We - as the operator of the App server - will just get hold of your account name (without being able to tie this to your specific device).

-If you don’t want this simply pick a server which does not offer Push Notifications or build Conversations yourself without support for push notifications.
+If you don’t want this simply pick a server which does not offer Push Notifications or build Messenger yourself without support for push notifications.
 (This is available via a gradle build flavor.)
-Non-play store source of Conversations like the Amazon App store will also offer a version without push notifications.
-Conversations will just work as before and maintain its own TCP connection in the background.
+Non-play store source of Messenger like the Amazon App store will also offer a version without push notifications.
+Messenger will just work as before and maintain its own TCP connection in the background.

  ¹ Your server only needs to support the server side of [XEP-0357: Push Notifications](http://xmpp.org/extensions/xep-0357.html).
 If you use the Play Store version you do **not** need to run your own app server.
 The server modules are called *mod_cloud_notify* on Prosody and *mod_push* on ejabberd.

-#### Conversations doesn’t work for me.
+#### Messenger doesn’t work for me.
 Where can I get help?

 You can join our conference room on `conversations@conference.siacs.eu`.
-A lot of people in there are able to answer basic questions about the usage of Conversations or can provide you with tips on running your own XMPP server.
+A lot of people in there are able to answer basic questions about the usage of Messenger or can provide you with tips on running your own XMPP server.
 If you found a bug or your app crashes please read the Developer / Report Bugs section of this document.

-#### I need professional support with Conversations or setting up my server
+#### I need professional support with Messenger or setting up my server

 I'm available for hire.
 Contact me at `inputmice@siacs.eu`.

 #### How does the address book integration work?

 The address book integration was designed to protect your privacy.
-Conversations neither uploads contacts from your address book to your server nor fills your address book with unnecessary contacts from your online roster.
-If you manually add a Jabber ID to your phones address book Conversations will use the name and the profile picture of this contact.
-To make the process of adding Jabber IDs to your address book easier you can click on the profile picture in the contact details within Conversations.
+Messenger neither uploads contacts from your address book to your server nor fills your address book with unnecessary contacts from your online roster.
+If you manually add a Jabber ID to your phones address book Messenger will use the name and the profile picture of this contact.
+To make the process of adding Jabber IDs to your address book easier you can click on the profile picture in the contact details within Messenger.
 This will start an "add to address book" intent with the JID as the payload.
-This doesn't require Conversations to have write permissions on your address book but also doesn't require you to copy/paste a JID from one app to another.
+This doesn't require Messenger to have write permissions on your address book but also doesn't require you to copy/paste a JID from one app to another.